module numpy.util¶

 ret half %z

-copysign(x, y)
+copysign(x, y)¶

-@pure Function has no side effects and returns same value for same inputs @llvm Function is implemented with inline LLVM IR ¶
+pow64(x: float, y: float) @pure Function has no side effects and returns same value for same inputs @llvm Function is implemented with inline LLVM IR ¶

 declare double @llvm.pow.f64(double, double)